Task Agnostic Restoration of Natural Video Dynamics: Proposed Method

 \section{Proposed Method}

 In this section, we describe the details of the proposed method.
-Consider a raw (temporally consistent) video \{$I_{0}$, $I_{1}$, $I_{2}$, ..., $I_{n}$\} having $n$ frames and its frame-wise processed version (temporally inconsistent) \{$P_{0}$, $P_{1}$, $P_{2}$, ..., $P_{n}$\} acquired through some image transformation function $h$ as \{$h(I_{0})$, $h(I_{1})$, $h(I_{2})$, ..., $h(I_{n})$\}.
+Consider a raw (temporally consistent) video \{$I_{0}$, $I_{1}$, $I_{2}$, ..., $I_{n}$\} with $n$ frames and its frame-wise processed (temporally inconsistent) video \{$P_{0}$, $P_{1}$, $P_{2}$, ..., $P_{n}$\} acquired by an image processing function $h$ as \{$h(I_{0})$, $h(I_{1})$, $h(I_{2})$, ... , $h(I_{n})$\}.
 The goal of this task is to restore the temporal consistency of the temporally inconsistent video and to produce a temporally consistent version \{$O_{0}$, $O_{1}$, $O_{2}$, ..., $O_{n}$\}.
-These notations are chosen to be in line with the notations used in related literature~\cite{bonneel2015blind, lai2018learning, lei2020blind}.
+For the sake of simplicity, these notations are chosen to be in line with the notations used in past literature~\cite{bonneel2015blind, lai2018learning, lei2020blind}.

-The proposed formulation draws inspiration from the disentanglement of a video into its base components: content and motion representations to manipulate them separately to generate temporally consistent frames.
-Lin et al.~\cite{lin2017disentangling} defines the disentanglement for video generation as follows: